compgeolab/website/manual/coc.md

 ## Credit

-This document was adapted from [confcodeofconduct.com](https://confcodeofconduct.com), licensed [CC-BY](https://creativecommons.org/licenses/by/3.0/deed.en).
+This Code of Conduct was adapted from [confcodeofconduct.com](https://confcodeofconduct.com), licensed [CC-BY](https://creativecommons.org/licenses/by/3.0/deed.en).